Virginia Court Records

 What are Virginia Traffic Tickets?

 Virginia traffic tickets are official notices issued by an officer of the law to a road user, following the violation of traffic laws.
-Traffic tickets are issued for both moving and non-moving violations.
-Moving violation tickets are given when a person exceeds the speed limit while non-moving violations refer to a parking ticket/citation.
-After receiving a Virginia traffic ticket, violator’s are required to respond by pleading guilty to the alleged offense(s) or contesting the ticket.
-Should the offender plead guilty, all associated fines must be paid by the date noted on the citation, which will end the case.
-However, if the violator ignores the tickets or does not appear in court, the ticket penalties may increase further.
+Traffic tickets are usually issued for both moving and non-moving violations.
+Moving violation tickets are typically given when a person exceeds the speed limit while non-moving violations refer to a parking ticket/citation.
+After receiving a Virginia traffic ticket, violator’s may be required to respond by pleading guilty to the alleged offense(s) or by contesting the ticket.
+Should the offender plead guilty, they may be expected to pay all associated fines by the date noted on the citation, after which the case may be closed.
+However, if the violator opts to ignore the tickets or does not appear in court, the ticket penalties may increase further.
 In the long run, the offender’s vehicle may be impounded, and the party’s driver’s license eventually suspended.

 The Virginia Department of Motor Vehicles is charged with the responsibility of maintaining records generated from traffic-related cases.
-These records are not publicly accessible except for some selected entities, as stated in the Code of Virginia.
+These records may not be accessible to all members of the public, except for some selected entities, per the Code of Virginia.

-Third-party sites are independent from government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party websites may vary.
+Third-party sites are managed independent of government sources and are not sponsored by these agencies.
+Consequently, the availability, accuracy and/or validity of some records may not be guaranteed.

 What Does a Traffic Citation Mean?

-Traffic citation, also known as a traffic ticket, refers to a document stating that a road user committed a traffic offense.
-A citation implies that the traffic offender is being charged to court, and if the driver is found guilty, the allegations stay on the guilty party’s driver’s record.
-In the State of Virginia, a fine on a traffic citation can also be paid before court proceeding, and in that case, the traffic violator may have the case dismissed.
+Virginia traffic citation, also known as a traffic ticket, refers to a document stating that a road user committed a traffic offense.
+A citation generally implies that the traffic offender is being charged to court, and if the driver is found guilty, the allegations may remain on the guilty party’s driver’s record.
+In the State of Virginia, a fine on a traffic citation can also be paid before court proceeding.
+Where this is the case, the traffic violator may have the case dismissed following the payment.

 How Do I Pay a Traffic Ticket in Virginia?

-Traffic tickets can be paid by mail or online before or after the court date, referred to as pre-court payments and post-court payments.
+In Virginia, traffic tickets can be paid by mail or online before or after the court date indicated on the ticket.
+These are generally referred to as pre-court payments and post-court payments.
 Pre-court payments should be sent to the court named on the citation at least seven days before the court date to guarantee prompt delivery.
 The contact information of courts in Virginia is available at the General District Court.
-Payment is only effective upon receipt by the appropriate District Court, and not on the date it is mailed.
+Payment is typically considered effective upon receipt by the appropriate District Court, and not on the date it is mailed.
 For post-court payments, call the General District Court where the case was heard and request the sum owed and the reference case number from the court clerk.
 Courts acknowledge checks and cash orders.
 Ensure the reference case number is written on the check when paying.
 Drivers with traffic violations in Virginia have 30 days to pay fines and other court costs.

 Can You Pay Virginia Traffic Tickets Online?

 Yes, traffic tickets can be paid online in Virginia via the General District Court Online Case Information System.
 After inputting the case number and the name, click on the '‘Mark for Payment’ link to make payments.
-If a driver has multiple tickets, there is an opportunity to pay for five tickets at once.
-Once payment has been confirmed, the receipt will be sent to the offender’s email address, and it should be printed.
-For pre-court fees online, drivers must pay on or before 3:30 pm before the court date, while for post-court payments, traffic offenders can only start paying from 6:00 am the day after the court hearing.
+If a driver has multiple tickets, they may pay for five tickets at once.
+Once payment has been confirmed, the receipt may be sent to the offender’s email address, and it should be printed.
+For pre-court fees online, drivers are usually expected to pay on or before 3:30 pm before the court date, while for post-court payments, traffic offenders are usually restricted to paying from 6:00 am the day after the court hearing.

 Three courts in Virginia handle online payment of traffic ticket cases, including Virginia Circuit Court, General District Court, Juvenile and Domestic Relations (JDR) District Court.
 To pay for traffic tickets online, choose the court with jurisdiction over the case and find the ticket on the database by typing in the relevant information needed.
 After locating the ticket, process the payment for it.
 Ensure the ticket is correct before inputting the fine’s value, then submitting payment and printing out the confirmation document.

-• Six-Point Traffic Violation: This is the most extreme traffic violation in Virginia.
-Six-point violation citations are given for driving a commercial vehicle while under the influence, which will remain on the driver’s record forever.
+- Six-Point Traffic Violation: This is the most extreme traffic violation in Virginia.
+Six-point violation citations are given for driving a commercial vehicle while under the influence, which may remain on the driver’s record forever.
 Other violations include driving with a revoked permit, reckless driving, driving while inebriated, and murder.

 How Do I Know if I Have a Traffic Ticket in Virginia?

-When an individual is stopped for violating traffic laws in Virginia, the officer presents a ticket, which must be signed.
+When an individual is stopped for violating traffic laws in Virginia, the officer may issue the violator a ticket which they are usually required to sign.
 Appending a signature means the traffic offender has promised to appear in court on the due date and time.
-However, the signature does conclude that the violator is guilty.
-Virginia Traffic tickets are logged in the General District Court Online Case Information System, which serves as a repository of traffic tickets in the State of Virginia, within ten days.
-Citizens can look up traffic tickets on the General District Court Online Case Information System to see the fine attached.
+However, the signature is not considered proof that the motorist is guilty.
+Virginia Traffic tickets are logged in the General District Court Online Case Information System, which serves as a repository of traffic tickets in the State of Virginia.
+Within ten days, citizens can look up traffic tickets on the General District Court Online Case Information System to see the fine attached.
 Another way a person can check a traffic ticket in Virginia is to request a driving record from the Virginia Department of Motor Vehicles.

 How Can I Find a Lost Traffic Ticket in Virginia?